lowks/days/README.md

 #days
-> shortcuts to get today, yesterday and tommorrw
+> shortcuts to get today, yesterday and tomorrow

 ##install